OctopusDeploy/docs/docs/deploying-applications/variables/library-variable-sets.md

 ![](/docs/images/3048089/3277719.png "width=500")

-Select the variable set to include and click the **Apply** button
+Select the variable set to include and click the **Apply** button.

 ![](/docs/images/3048089/3277718.png "width=500")

-and on the **Project Variables** page it will show the shared variable set that has been included
+The **Project Variables** page will show the shared variable set that has been included.

 ![](/docs/images/3048089/3277717.png "width=500")